weiyanminoo/tp/docs/UserGuide.md

 ## About EasyWeds

 EasyWeds is a **desktop app designed for freelance wedding planners juggling multiple weddings**.
 You can use EasyWeds to streamline planning by centralising vendor and client information and keeping every wedding detail organised.
-If you are adept at typing, EasyWeds empowers you to swiftly access and update your planning data.
+If you are adept at typing, EasyWeds empowers you to access and update your planning data swiftly.

 Here are  EasyWed's main features:
 #### Enhanced Contact Management